w3c/wcag3/guidelines/groups/input-operation/input-operation.md

   - input-method-flexibility-no-exception
 ---

-Users can use different input techniques and combinations and switch between them.
+Users have the option to use different input techniques and combinations and switch between them.